-First things first, the majority of scripts don’t sell, and if they do, it’s usually not for the kinds of prices you’ll see on this list!
-That’s just the honest truth.
-I’m not saying you’ll never sell a script, or you won’t sell it for a great price, because you may.
-I just want to emphasize that the following list of high priced screenplays are outliers.
-They’re not the norm in the industry.
-Read on to learn more about some of the world’s most expensive screenplays!
+First things first, the majority of scripts don't sell, and if they do, it's usually not for the kinds of prices you'll see on this list!
+That's just the honest truth.
+I'm not saying you'll never sell a spec script to a major studio or producer, or you won't sell it for a great price, because you may.
+I just want to emphasize that the following list of high-priced spec screenplays are outliers.
+They're not the norm in the film industry.
+Read on to learn more about some of the world's most expensive screenplays!

 - Déjà Vu (2006)